 - SMA requires that educational materials that are part of a CME activity, such as slides, abstracts and handouts, not contain any advertising, trade names or a product group message.
 Generic names may be referenced.

 - Disclosures for all authors and coauthors must be listed.
 State "no relevant financial relationships to disclose" if applicable.

-In accordance with the Accreditation Council for Continuing Medical Education’s (ACCME) Standards for Commercial Support and Policies, SMA requires that all individuals who are in a position to control the content of an SMA CME Activity disclose:
+- SMA requires that all individuals who are in a position to control the content of an SMA CME Activity disclose:

 - Any inclusion in a presentation of a commercial product with an unlabeled use or an investigational use not yet approved by the FDA.
-Any individual who does not comply with this policy will NOT be permitted to participate in SMA’s CME Activity.

-Resolution of Conflict of Interest (COI) Policy
+Conflict of Interest (COI) Mitigation